Why do F1 drivers have such thick necks?

 Racing can be a very painful experience if the drivers don’t possess strong necks as on many occasions drivers go through a very bumpy ride during races and on such days it becomes immensely important to keep heads as stable as possible.

-Formula 1 is a demanding sport and the way it is progressing with more and more races planned to be added to future calendars, things are only going to get tougher and the more demanding for the drivers.
+Formula 1 is a demanding sport and the way it is progressing with more and more races planned to be added to future calendars, things are only going to get tougher and more demanding for the drivers.